TechWatching/pulumi-azure-workshop/README.md

 The `-s dev` option is used to initialize the project with a stack named `dev`.
 A [stack](https://www.pulumi.com/docs/concepts/stack/#stacks) is an independently configurable instance of a Pulumi program.
 Stacks are mainly use to have a different instance for each environment (dev, staging, preprod, prod ...). or for [each developer making changes to the infrastructure](https://www.pulumi.com/blog/iac-recommended-practices-developer-stacks-git-branches/#using-developer-stacks).

 > [!NOTE]
-> You will problably be prompted to log in to Pulumi Cloud when running this command.
+> If you forget to log in before, you will be prompted to log in to Pulumi Cloud when running this command.
 Just use your GitHub/GitLab account or the credentials of the account you previously created.
-If you use a selfhosted backend, log in with the appropriate backend url before running the `pulumi new` command.
+If you use a self-hosted backend, log in with the appropriate backend url before running the `pulumi new` command.

 Open the project in your favorite IDE to browse the files.